 Let’s step outside the box this holiday season.
 But in a way that’s also totally approachable (when you’re making cookies in big batches, the last thing you want is to get overly complicated).

 You may not even think of meringues when you think of cookies.
 After all, they don’t use a traditional cookie dough and there’s no flour involved.
 In fact, you really only need a few simple ingredients for meringues.

 But they are in fact a super easy cookie that makes for something a little bit different on a holiday cookie platter.
 These orange gingerbread meringues are especially fun for the holiday season.

-Though meringue cookies are quite easy to make, there are a few tricks to perfecting them.
+Though these Christmas meringue cookies are quite easy to make, there are a few tricks to perfecting them.
 My tips below should help you end up with the perfect meringues every time!